McCabe felt 'imposter syndrome' when made captain

 "I always wanted that number 11 on a green jersey, representing my country one day.

 "That stuck with me in my early days as a footballer.
-I done it at underage and that was a phenomenal feeling, and then when you get that first senior appearance - nothing can beat that.
+I did it at under-age and that was a phenomenal feeling, and then when you get that first senior appearance - nothing can beat that.

 "I'm so honoured to be here now, heading to a World Cup as a captain of this great team and great bunch of girls."

-McCabe says "we're now starting to feel the buzz around Dublin and around Ireland" as the tournament approaches.
+McCabe said the Republic are "starting to feel the buzz around Dublin and around Ireland" as the World Cup approaches.

 "The fact we are here and together, you can't take the smile off our faces.
 It's so amazing we have gone through that campaign together and now we are here."